hyyc116/paper-grouping/README.md

 Lines in citation_list.txt are citation count of each paper in a dataset separated by comma.

 ### Result format
 The output is an image showing results of the citation distribution and the change rate of slope of citation distributions.
-The result of adjusted R square is recommended to adopt, but for some datasets, the other two R squares may also be useful.
-The format could be png, pdf, jpg, etc.
 ![Grouping results of the demo](output/wos_all_result.png)

 ### Comparation